wcgordon1/lamplighter/manuscript/active/ch8_Clock_Quarter.md

 "That's impossible," Cole said automatically.
 "Pendulums follow basic physics.
 They can't be influenced by external rhythms unless there's direct physical interference."

 But Carrow was nodding slowly.
 "Actually, that matches what I've been seeing.
-The stutters aren't random—they come in patterns.
+The stutters aren't random; they come in patterns.
 Almost like the mechanism is trying to synchronize with something else."

 "Something else like what?"
 Tamsin asked.

 "Don't know.
 But if the young lady's right about external interference, it might explain why standard maintenance hasn't fixed the problem."

 Ivy moved around the pendulum chamber, trying to get a sense of the competing rhythms.
-The clock's natural beat was clear and strong, but underneath it she could feel something else—a slower, more irregular pattern that seemed to be growing stronger.
+The clock's natural beat was clear and strong, but underneath it she could feel something else: a slower, more irregular pattern that seemed to be growing stronger.

 "There's something below us," she said.
 "Something in the foundation, maybe, or the sub-basement.
 It's got its own rhythm, and it's not in phase with the clock."

 Carrow and Cole exchanged a look that suggested this possibility hadn't occurred to either of them.

 "There is a sub-basement," Carrow said slowly.
 "But it's been sealed for decades.
-City works stuff—old utilities, archived records, that kind of thing."
+City works stuff; old utilities, archived records, that kind of thing."

 "Could we look at it?"
 Ivy asked.